narrowspark/automatic/doc/SKELETON.md

 }
 ```

+`narrowspark/automatic-common` required for creating a Configurator, pleas add it to the `dev-require` section in your composer.json file.

 To create a skeleton generator you need to extend the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` class.

-The example below shows how your generator class should look after the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` was extend:
+The example below shows you, how your generator class should look after the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` was extend:

 ```php
 <?php